-This notice transmits income limits used to define the terms "very low-income", "low-income" and "extremely low-income" in accordance with Section 3(b)(2) of the United States Housing Act of 1937, as amended.
-These income limits are listed by dollar amount and family size, and they are effective on the later of May 15, 2023, or the date issued.
+This notice transmits income limits used to define the terms "very low-income", "low-income", and "extremely low-income" in accordance with Section 3(b)(2) of the United States Housing Act of 1937, as amended.
+These income limits are listed by dollar amount and family size, and they are effective on the later of April 1, 2025, or the date issued.

-HUD section 8 Income Limits begin with the calculation of median family incomes for each area.
+HUD section 8 income limits begin with the calculation of median family incomes for each area.
 HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing medians, which means that median family incomes are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-For FY 2023, the geographic definitions incorporate all changes published by the Office of Management and Budget (OMB) through the September 14, 2018 bulletin.
-HUD first implemented these changes through the calculation and publication FY 2022 Fair Market Rents, issued August 6, 2021.
-See Section III of the Federal Register notice for a discussion of changes to metropolitan area definitions.
+For FY 2025, the geographic definitions incorporate all changes published by the Office of Management and Budget (OMB) through the July 21, 2023 bulletin for the first time.1

-HUD uses the 2021 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) as the basis of FY 2023 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands (Guam, American Samoa, and the Northern Mariana Islands).
-HUD would ordinarily have used the ACS 2020 data for FY 2023.
-However, due to interruptions to data collection caused by the Covid-19 pandemic, the Census Bureau did not release special tabulations of ACS 2020 "one-year" data.
-HUD uses the Consumer Price Index (CPI) forecast published by the Congressional Budget Office (CBO) in February 2023 to bring the ACS and PRCS data forward from 2021 to fiscal year 2023.
-The inflation factor, representing the anticipated cumulative change in the CPI from 2021 through fiscal year 2023, is approximately 1.122 (a 12.2-percent increase).
+HUD uses the 2023 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) as the basis of FY 2025 income limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands (Guam, American Samoa, and the Northern Mariana Islands).
+In the past, HUD has used the Consumer Price Index (CPI) forecast published by the Congressional Budget Office (CBO) to bring the ACS and PRCS data forward from the year of the ACS to the current fiscal year.
+For FY 2025 and going forward, HUD will use an inflation factor based on the most recent projected change in national per capita wages published by the CBO in an attempt to improve the accuracy of its median family income estimates.
+The inflation factor, representing the projected change in national per capita wages from FY 2023 through FY 2025, is approximately 1.08 (an 8 percent increase).

-1 OMB Bulletin No. 18-04
+1 OMB Bulletin No. 23-01.